 Self-service patient portals are a double-edged sword here.
 In the age of Amazon, patients are used to having the ability to log into their account to check their past order history or delivery status of a current order — why shouldn’t healthcare work the same?

 For example, instead of having to go through the process of calling an optometrist’s office and requesting that a copy of their eyeglasses prescription be faxed or mailed to them, patients can log into a self-service portal and view the prescription instantly.
 This cuts out the time-consuming back-and-forth that can arise from such requests, making it as easy as clicking a button for a patient to obtain a copy of their medical records.
 The more physicians can smooth friction between a patient’s need and the solution, the better.

 As healthcare providers begin to focus as much or more on retaining existing patients as they do on acquiring new ones, it only makes sense to examine your current tools to see how you can be making the most of your patient retention strategies.
 At the end of the day, patients want to rest assured that their physicians care about their well-being and make concentrated efforts to improve their health.
 In an area such as this where every measure counts, it only makes sense to use your EHR to its fullest extent for retaining patients.

 There is no shortage of EHR solutions out there, but not every solution is a one-size-fits-all.
-Visit our EHR-EMR Product Selection Tool, or contact us for a free, 5-minute consultation with one of our Tech Advisors.
+Visit our EHR-EMR software category page, or contact us for a free, 5-minute consultation with one of our Tech Advisors.